Chidinma123456/AvaBuddie/README.md

 ## 🏥 Overview

-BuddyDoc is a comprehensive AI-powered telemedicine platform that connects patients, healthcare workers, and doctors through intelligent assistance and seamless communication.
+AvaBuddie is a comprehensive AI-powered telemedicine platform that connects patients, healthcare workers, and doctors through intelligent assistance and seamless communication.
 Built with modern web technologies, it provides 24/7 healthcare support with advanced AI capabilities.

 ### ✨ Key Features